OLD LENS DIE HARD: Recommendation for old Nikkor PC lens

 Here is the comparison with my go-to lens, pc-e 24mm.

-The angle view is difference between 35mm and 24mm, but I can’t see clear quality defference between both.
-Both images are crispy sharp.
+The angle view is different between 35mm and 24mm, but I can’t see a clear quality difference between both.
+Both images are crispy and sharp.

 Comparison with pc-e 45mm